substing/python-and-ethical-hacking-course/README.md

 ## mac_changer.py
 This requires sudo privilege.
 It is a command line application.
 It uses `optparse` to get arguments, and then `subprocess` to run the required commands in the Linux Shell.
 It then uses `re` to check if the MAC address has been changed correctly.

-## assignment1.py
-This is a variation of the network scanner which uses `optparse` to get arguments for target IP addresses or target IP ranges.
-There is also a help menu, and a `header()` function to make it a bit prettier.

 ##  network_scanner.py
-This file is another variation on the network scanner.
+This is a network scanner which works over either individual IPs or ranges.
 This version uses the `argparse` library instead of `optparse`.
 If you are curious why we would want to do this, you can [read more](https://stackoverflow.com/questions/3217673/why-use-argparse-rather-than-optparse).

+### assignment1.py
+This is a variation of the network scanner which uses `optparse` to get arguments for target IP addresses or target IP ranges.
+There is also a help menu, and a `header()` function to make it a bit prettier.

 ## arp_spoof.py
 This is an ARP spoofer.
 It will send packets to the gateway and the target using `scapy` and run until a keyboard interrupt.
 At this point, it will restore the ARP table.